lsamano/tetris-v2/README.md

 This is a Javascript Tetris game.

 # Setup
 In the project directory, run `npm install` and `npm start`.

-Go to `localhost:9000` in your browser to start playing immediately.
+Go to `localhost:9000` in your browser and press space to start playing immediately.

 # Goal of the Game
 Drop pieces to the bottom of the screen.
 When you fill up an entire row, they will clear and earn you points.